Maurice Glasman, Baron Glasman: Career

 Glasman was a professor at Johns Hopkins University's European centre in Bologna.
 After his father's death in 1995, he returned to the United Kingdom.
 He is a senior lecturer in Political Theory at London Metropolitan University and Director of its Faith and Citizenship Programme.
 According to his website, "his research interests focus on the relationship between citizenship and faith and the limits of the market".

+In April 2009, he launched the Blue Labour "left-conservative" pressure group within the Labour Party.
+He has acted since as Blue Labour's chief ideologist, while entrusting the group's effective leadership to its other leading thinker, Jon Cruddas.

 On 19 November 2010, it was announced that he would be created a life peer.
 Prior to his elevation, he worked for ten years with London Citizens and through this developed an expertise in community organising.

 On 4 February 2011, he was created Baron Glasman of Stoke Newington and of Stamford Hill in the London Borough of Hackney by Queen Elizabeth II and was introduced into the House of Lords on 8 March 2011, where he sits on the Labour benches.
 His elevation to the Lords was considered something of a surprise, with Glasman admitting that he was "completely shocked" by the appointment.

+In 2012, Glasman criticised Labour leader Ed Miliband for pursuing a "sectional agenda" overreliant on votes from disaffected Liberal Democrat voters and public sector workers, saying that Miliband had "no strategy, no narrative and little energy".
+Former deputy prime minister John Prescott tweeted in response: "Glasman.
+You know sod all about politics, economic policy, Labour or solidarity.
+Bugger off and go ‘organise’ some communities."
+Glasman says that after this altercation he did not speak to any media for the following three years.